The best Canadian ski resorts with hostels nearby

 © Travel Alberta / Mike Seehagel

 The ski hostels aren’t only in Western Canada!
 We’ve also got a gem of a ski retreat in… Nova Scotia!
-HI Wentworth is close to Ski Wentworth, the biggest ski resort in Nova Scotia, which is greeting the 2021-22 ski season with a brand new lift.
-HI Wentworth is reopening in time for ski season, too!
-This heritage home nestled among the trees is a cozy spot to get away and do a bit of East Coast skiing with some friends or family.
+HI Wentworth is close to Ski Wentworth, the biggest ski resort in Nova Scotia.
+If you're looking for a quiet getaway, this heritage home nestled among the trees is a cozy spot to do a bit of East Coast skiing with some friends or family.
 You can even go cross-country skiing right from the hostel doors.

 When it comes to skiing in the eastern half of Canada, Quebec offers the finest options, and the area in and around the Charlevoix region is the perfect place to get your turns in.
 Mont Grand-Fonds is a short drive from HI La Malbaie on the shores of the St. Lawrence River, so you can enjoy les pistes up in the mountains by day and then settle into some scenic riverside views in the evening while you enjoy some craft brews and yummy eats at the hostel's bistro.
 In addition to over 20 alpine runs, the resort also offers over 140 kilometres of cross-country ski trails.